kendall-moore/pupmod-simp-iptables/README.md

 ## Overview

 This sets the system up in a way that will maximally utilize the iptables native types.
 Works with EL6 and EL7.
+To be as safe as possible, this module will only apply changes in one 'flush' call.
+This is to avoid issues where individual rules would be applied prior to an entire ruleset, potentially harming the integrity of the system.

 ## This is a SIMP module
 This module is a component of the [https://github.com/NationalSecurityAgency/SIMP](System Integrity Management Platform), a managed security compliance framework built on Puppet.